Suprax Side Effects

 Generic Name: cefixime

-Note: This document contains side effect information about cefixime.
-Some of the dosage forms listed on this page may not apply to the brand name Suprax.
+Note: This page contains side effects data for the generic drug cefixime.
+It is possible that some of the dosage forms included below may not apply to the brand name Suprax.

 For the Consumer

 Applies to cefixime: oral capsule, oral powder for suspension, oral tablet, oral tablet chewable

 As well as its needed effects, cefixime (the active ingredient contained in Suprax) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking cefixime, check with your doctor immediately:More common